franout/CTH_HPC/report/report_ass_03.md

 * Input
  The points in the 3-dimensional space are given in a file.
 To read this file we have to analyze it with the help of fread(), fseek() and so on.
-The file is read into a buffer.
-The chars in the buffer are are then converted into integers.
-To make sure we do not lose information, since the coordinates are given as float, we multiply the numbers by 1000.
-This should not be forgotten to make sure the results are of correct size.
+The input coordinates are read as strings and saved into two buffers (window on the file),partially overlapped.
+Then the strings are parsed for computing the distances saving the points as floats, every window is parsed and combined with the other points from the other window.
+Exploiting the fact that the distances are symmetric, the number of distance calculation will be (n^2)/2 with n the number of points into the file.

 ** Division of Subtasks **

 * Read and parsing the file
- We read from the file to a buffer of size 64 bytes, so that we load efficient chunks of data into RAM.
+ We read from the file to a buffer of size 2048 bytes, so that we load efficient chunks of data into RAM.
 Loading the whole file into memory would not be feasible because even if it fits space for program code will be scarse, and especially frequently used commands will not have enough space available making the execution way slower.

-* Computation of the distances and increment of the corresponding counts Use Pointers for better performance exploiting OmpenMP this way.
- Babylonial method for the square root turns out to be slower so we used the sqrt() function.
- We use the flots as the data tyoe for the program

-* Sorting
- To sort the results we are using an ordered linked list.
-The list is getting sorted everytime a new value is added.
+* Computation of the distances and increment of the corresponding counts Thanks to the fixed inputs, it can be computed the maximum distance that out program will calculate ( 346.40 ) from the formula of the euclidian distance.
+This allows to create a vector of length 34640( all the possible distances with a difference of 1/100 ), implicitly sorted and for each and every entries the numbers of occurencies of the given index (distance*100) will be saved ( reducing the critical section of our program in the parallel part )

 * Output
  For printing the results we are using fprintf() and post the result to the stdout.
-Manipulating the string while printing can be useful to avoid a conversion from int to float.
-Since this counts more as a "quick-and-dirty" solution it should be properly discussed.
+Printing the distance values and its relative frequency.

 * Memory management

-The programm at no time may consume more than 1 GiBi byte = 1024^3 = 1073741824 bytes of memory bytes of memory bytes of memory

-We were given that we may not make any assumption on the number of cells except that there is less than 2^32.

-The total size of out binary file is 23584.
-The total size of our
+ The assumption are that the fixed input points is respected, allowing also to simplification in terms of buffers used for parsing the file.
+The buffers,or windows, are built in such a way that they are reducing the number of total disk acess and in the meanwhile they are able to create all the possible combinations between points, thus calculation of distances.
+For this reason, the windows are capable of store at each time 1000 points (2400 bytes) as strings since it is known that the length of a row is 24 bytes.

 * Parallelization
- OpenML
+The parallelization will occure when the two windows have to be parsed, the outmost loop will be executed by just one single thread while the innermost loop will be the real parallelized part, which will also containt the critical section ( the update of the frequency's vector).
+It is well known that in a cuncurrent enviroment the bottleneck is the critical section and the duration of its duration can seriosly create performance problem but in our case the update operation (the critical section) is just an increment of the by one of an entry of a vector, with a constant access time, which means a very short critical section that leads to an overall increase of the program's performances.